ntoll/BFD/docs/query.md

 BFQL is used in three ways, to match:

-1. objects whose specified tag-values are returned,
+1. objects where a list of specified tag-values are returned,
 2. objects that require a bulk update of specific tag-values, or
 3. objects from which specified tags should be deleted.